10 Best Throwing Axes & Tomahawks (2023) | [Ranked by Marine]

 Brief History of Throwing Axes/Tomahawks/Throwing Weapons

-Throwing weapons date all the way back to prehistoric times.
-Caveman used crudely fashioned tools such as stones and sharpened sticks for hunting and self-defense.
-We often envision stones and rocks as the cave man’s tools, but the “throwing stick” has gone down in history as one of mankind’s first weapons (more commonly known as a spear).
-It is said the “Throwing Stick” was the weapon of choice for Egypt’s “Tutankhamun,” around 1300 B.C.
+Throwing weapons dates all the way back to prehistoric times.
+Cavemans used crudely fashioned tools such as stones and sharpened sticks for hunting and self-defense.
+We often envision stones and rocks as the caveman’s tools, but the “throwing stick” has gone down in history as one of mankind’s first weapons (more commonly known as a spear).
+It is said the “Throwing Stick” was the weapon of choice for Egypt’s “Tutankhamun” around 1300 B.C.

-When metals became incorporated in throwing weapons, the Japanese developed “Shurikens”, also known as “Ninja Stars”.
-The Ninja Star was similar to the Hira-Shuriken, which was a round throwing weapon with four blades.
+When metals became incorporated into throwing weapons, the Japanese developed “Shurikens,” also known as “Ninja Stars.”
+The Ninja Star was similar to the Hira-Shuriken, which was a round-throwing weapon with four blades.
 The Native American tribes really contributed to advancements in throwing weapons.
-As you most likely know, the Native Americans were famous for throwing their “Tomahawk” fashioned from a rock tied with sinew to a strong stick.
+As you most likely know, the Native Americans were famous for throwing their “Tomahawk,” fashioned from a rock tied with sinew to a strong stick.
 They were very adept at throwing these towards their target.

 When the Europeans came to what we now call America, they also brought advanced throwing weapons made with metals.
-The Native Americans quickly adapted and the “Throwing Axe” along with a brand-new form of their “Tomahawk” (incorporating metal) was thrust into their hands.
-Since then throwing axes” and Tomahawks have developed into very sophisticated precision weapons that are still used on the modern battlefields.
+The Native Americans quickly adapted, and the “Throwing Axe” along with a brand-new form of their “Tomahawk” (incorporating metal), was thrust into their hands.
+Since then, throwing axes” and Tomahawks have developed into very sophisticated precision weapons that are still used on modern battlefields.

 Differences Between Axes, Tomahawks, and Hatchets